Causal Inference Under Approximate Neighborhood Interference: Variance Estimation

 The bias $R_n$ has the form of a HAC estimate of the variance of the unit-level exposure effects.
 It is helpful to compare this to the case of no interference, where $T_i = D_i$, $t=1$, and $t'=0$, so that $\tau(t,t')$ is the usual average treatment effect (ATE).
 Knowing that units are independent, we can choose $b_n=0$, in which case

 This is the well-known asymptotic bias of the standard variance estimator for the difference-in-means estimate of the ATE \citep[e.g.][Theorem 6.2]{imbens_causal_2015}.
 It measures the variance of the unit-level treatment effects and is generally impossible to estimate in the finite population setting, so the variance estimator is conservative.
 In the special case of homogeneous unit-level treatment effects, meaning $\tau_i(t,t')$ does not vary with $i$, the bias is zero, a property also shared by our $R_n$.
 Thus, \eqref{decomp} generalizes Neyman's well-known result on conservative variance estimation to a setting with interference.
-The additional covariance terms in $R_n$ weighted by $\mathbf{1}\{\ell_{\bm{A}}(i,j)\leq b_n\}$ can be thought of as accounting for dependence due to interference.
+The additional covariance terms in $R_n$ weighted by $\mathbf{1}\{\ell_{\bm{A}}(i,j)\leq b_n\}$ account for dependence due to interference.

-\begin{remark} In the \autoref{sas}, we compare $R_n$ with the bias of the \cite{aronow_estimating_2017} variance estimator used in the existing literature for correctly specified exposure mappings.
+\begin{remark} In the \autoref{sas}, we compare $R_n$ with the bias of the \cite{aronow_estimating_2017} estimator for correctly specified exposure mappings.
 Simulation results there show that our bias is positive but can be notably smaller than theirs.
 More generally, the asymptotic behavior of $R_n$ depends on the superpopulation model towards which our framework is agnostic.
 Since $R_n$ has the form of a network HAC, we expect that it typically converges to the population variance of the unit-level exposure effects, although this requires additional weak dependence conditions on the distributions of $Y_i(\bm{d})$ and $\bm{A}$.
 Some such conditions are given in Theorem 4.2 of \cite{leung2019inference}. \end{remark}

 To show consistency of $\hat\sigma^2$, define